An often-overcrowded Everest has reopened to climbers. Some are questioning the decision.

 Those days are over: Nepal has reopened to foreign tourists who test negative for the coronavirus and spend one week in quarantine, allowing the main climbing season to begin under near-normal conditions in April.

-Mira Acharya, a tourism official for the Nepalese government, told Reuters that more than 300 foreign climbers are expected to attempt the ascent this spring — only slightly less than the record 381 climbers who attempted to do so in 2019.
-That year, at least 11 people died on the peak, and many of the fatalities were blamed on the long wait to descend to base camp.
+Mira Acharya, a tourism official for the Nepalese government, told Reuters more than 300 foreign climbers are expected to attempt the ascent this spring — only slightly less than the record 381 climbers who attempted to do so in 2019.
+That year, at least 11 people died on the peak, and some of the fatalities were blamed on the long wait to descend to base camp.

 The decision to reopen the peak is proving controversial, with at least one tour company canceling its spring expeditions over safety concerns.
 Meanwhile, some in Nepal want to see restrictions eased even further, as many of the cooks and porters who typically make a living as support staff for Everest climbs have struggled to feed their families amid the sudden loss of income.